alichtl/parser/README.md

 - `make parser`
 - `./parser <file.txt>`
   - To reproduce the example above, run: `./parser ../sample_files/orig.txt`
-  - Other files are available in the `sample_files` directory, some of which are used by the unit tests in `run_test.cc`.
+  - Other files are available in the `sample_files` directory, some of which are used by the unit tests in `Parser_test.cc`.

 Run unit tests (uses the GoogleTest framework):